No 465 - The Nine Compartment Third

 465 was built by the Metropolitan Carriage, Wagon & Finance Company of Birmingham.

 This type of carriage survived until electrification reached Amersham in September 1961, allowing replacement of this locomotive-hauled stock by electric multiple-unit trains.
 London Transport then stored six carriages at Upminster, Essex until needed in May 1963 for the Underground Centenary celebrations.

 The three Metropolitan Railway carriages owned by the Trust were all initially purchased privately by Mr David Kitton from London Transport for the then-proposed Westerham Valley Railway preservation project.
 When this scheme failed, the carriages were loaned to the Worth Valley Railway in July 1965 and two of them – nos.
 427 and 465 - formed part of this railway's Re-opening train in 1968.
 After extensive use in the earlier years of the railway the Vintage Carriages Trust purchased all three carriages from Mr Kitton in 1974.

-Although originally all turned out in varnished teak, the three coaches are restored to different liveries which they carried during their years of service.
 The nine-compartment carriage is finished in London Transport's final "Dark Brown" livery, B.S.
 381C-412.

 These carriages are occasionally used on the Keighley and Worth Valley Railway as a Vintage Train set.

 The Trust has also embarked on a programme of cleaning, checking and making good where necessary the bogies and underframes of all three of the Metropolitan carriages.
 The bogie and underframe overhaul of this carriage was completed in June 2004